-KCHS partners with The Village Network for a Therapeutic Child Care Grant from the Ohio Children's Alliance, to provide direct therapeutic services to children and families enrolled in Knox County Head Start programs.
+KCHS partners with The Village Network to provide direct therapeutic services to children and families enrolled in Knox County Head Start programs.
 Two therapists work directly with students.

 Children may benefit from play-based therapeutic activities provided by a trained, licensed social worker, either in offices or in your child's center when permitted.
 Therapists may also provide in-home supports as appropriate.
 The Village Network's providers are trained in NMT - the Neurosequential Model of Therapy and KCHS' educators will be trained in NME - the Neurosequential Model of Education - under this partnership.